The Best Places to Snowboard or Ski Near Chicago with Kids

 The new Burton Riglet Park was built with young children in mind and is perfect for a first time experience.
 Snow Cub lessons are offered for kids 3-6 years old, and kids ages 7 and up can take ski or snowboarding lessons.
 Private lessons are also available.

-Covid-19 safety measures: Face masks be worn at all times indoors, and must be worn outdoors when social distancing is not possible.
+Covid-19 safety measures: Face masks are optional for fully vaccinated guests.
+All unvaccinated guests ages 2 and up must wear a mask inside or outside when social distancing is not possible. .
 All tickets must be purchased online in advance, and are available in limited quantities per day.
 Check the website for the most current information before you go.

 8355 Prospect Drive